Photo Source: Erik Laursen, New Covenant Missions

 |Affinity Bloc:||Sub-Saharan Peoples|

 The Bertha (or Berta) people live along the border of Sudan and Ethiopia.
-In the 16th or 17th century, they migrated from eastern Sudan and settled in an area known as Benishangul, a fertile region in northwest Ethiopia.
+They live in an area known as Benishangul, a fertile region in northwest Ethiopia.

 When they first settled in Ethiopia, they established their villages on hills and mountains for protection, but have more recently migrated to the valleys.